Regenerative Agriculture is a given

 Biocrusts — Why they are essential for soil and rangeland health

-Furthermore, western rangeland soils with Bio-crust were not designed for large hooved ungulates.
-The grasslands of these areas were home to the smaller hooved more agile herds of antelope, deer, elk and big horn sheep.
+Biological soil crusts (BSCs) are widely found in arid and semi-arid regions and are crucial as methane sinks.
+Furthermore, western rangeland soils with biocrusts were not suited for large hooved ungulates.
+The grasslands in these areas were inhabited by smaller, more agile herds of antelope, deer, elk, and bighorn sheep.

 1) Biocrusts contain photosynthetic organisms.
 These photoautotrophs fix atmospheric carbon dioxide and thus require presence at the soil surface.